-As writers, we know how important book editors are; we know our manuscript will eventually need one if we intend to see it traditionally published.
-Book editors are usually listed right behind an author’s spouse, parents, or God on acknowledgment pages – sometimes even before.
+We all know how important book editors are; we all know our manuscript will eventually need one if we intend to see it traditionally published.
+Editors are usually listed right behind an author’s spouse, parents, or god on acknowledgment pages – and sometimes even before.

-“These honest and unflinching accounts from publishing insiders are a valuable primer on the field at a time where the value of editors and publishers has been increasingly questioned,” writes Publishers Weekly.
-In a starred review, Library Journal calls it “a vital resource for writers and readers seeking a comprehensive exploration into the author-editor relationship, the lifecycle of a book, and how editors for publishing houses big and small have adapted to an industry in constant flux.”
+In a starred review, Library Journal calls What Editors Do “a vital resource for writers and readers seeking a comprehensive exploration into the author-editor relationship, the lifecycle of a book, and how editors for publishing houses big and small have adapted to an industry in constant flux.”